By-laws of General Interest

 The owner shall immediately remove feces produced by the animal on public or private property and dispose of it in a hygienic way.

-Dogs are not allowed in the City parks.
+Dogs are not allowed in most parks of the City.
 Four dog exercise areas are available: Rue Marier (corner of Des Merisiers), Rue du Ruisselet, Rue Lorne-Worseley, and at the corner of Montée Cadieux and Saint-Charles.
 Rules of conduct are displayed in each area.
 It is strongly recommended that you make sure your animal's vaccines are up-to-date and that it is well protected against communicable external and internal parasites.

 Itinerant or door-to-door sales solicitation within the municipal territory requires a permit from the City.
 Moreover, commercial soliciting in any form must take place between 10:00 A.M. and 7:00 P.M., and is prohibited in places where a poster or sign with the words "Pas de sollicitation" (No Soliciting) is displayed.
 These hours do not apply to soliciting of a religious, political, charitable or similar nature.
 Anyone who contravenes this by-law commits an offence and could be fined.